-Have you developed a lump or bump at the side of your big toe joint?
+Have you developed a bump on the big toe joint?
 Are you getting pain in your big toe joint?
 You may be asking yourself – Do I have a bunion?

-A bunion is a broad term that describes the deformity of the big toe joint, the 1st Metatarsophalangeal Joint (MPJ).
-The technical name is Hallux Abducto Valgus and in laymans terms simply describes the deviation of the big toe towards the centre of the foot and the smaller toes (toes 2-5).
+A bunion is a deformity of the big toe joint.
+The technical name is Hallux Abducto Valgus.
+In simple terms this describes the deviation of the big toe towards the smaller toes (toes 2-5).

-In many cases, bunions are a progressive deformity and get worse over time.
-As the bunion deviation progresses a bony growth may develop at the bunion site causing a bump or an enlargement on the side and over the top of the big toe joint.
-The surrounding skin can also become reddened, swollen and painful and osteoarthritic changes to the joint can occur.
+In many cases, a bunion is a progressive deformity that gets worse over time.
+As the bunion gets worse a bump on the big toe joint may develop.
+Also the skin can become reddened, swollen and painful and osteoarthritic changes to the joint can occur.

-As the toe deviation progresses shoe fitting can become increasingly difficult and can further contribute to the development of pain.
-Bunions can make you feel embarrassed about your feet or that your feet look ugly because of the changes in foot shape.
+Over time the bump on the big toe joint can make shoe fitting increasingly difficult and can further contribute to pain.
+A bunion can also make you feel embarrassed about your feet.

-Mobilising the big toe joint also increases the production of synovial fluid, which is the oil for the joint.
-By increasing the production of synovial fluid, the joint can work more efficiently, with less pain.
-This also has the added bonus of decreasing the risk of osteo-arthritis within the joint.
+Mobilising the big toe joint also increases the production of synovial fluid helping the joint to work more efficiently, with less pain.
+Additionally this decreases the risk of osteoarthritis within the joint.

 Should I have surgery?

-Whether you have surgery or not it is strongly recommended that you have your foot mechanics checked.
-If you fail to address the underlying drivers of your bunion development and the same foot function patterns continue there is a high probability that your bunion can redevelop over time – remember treat the cause not just the symptoms.
+If you fail to address the underlying drivers of your bunion development your bunion can redevelop over time – remember treat the cause not just the symptoms.